COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

   The Settings Menu in the Pause Menu is the same as in the Main Menu, containing the same buttons and layout.

-  Skipping a level cannot be done in a Boss world or in the Hub World, meaning that you must beat the boss of each world to progress.
+  Skipping a level cannot be done in a Boss World or in the Hub World, meaning that you must beat the boss of each world to progress.

   When saving the game, any ongoing progress within the current level is not saved, meaning that if you decided to close the game after saving, you would have to redo everything in the current level.